 Computer Arts magazine profiles FINE Design Director Joe Flory in its June print issue, with Joe sharing how design inspiration can be found in the unlikeliest of places — like estate sales — and in the most-obscure of things — like vintage audio equipment.

-You can read the full article in the June print issue of Computer Arts magazine.
-Now available.
+Originally published in the June print issue of Computer Arts magazine.